lguenier/hackerrank/README.md

 # Hackerrank

-Just some fun solving hackerrank problems in Ruby on my spare free time.
+Just some fun solving interview problems in Ruby on my spare free time.